Non-Award Decisions and Transactions

 Reconsideration

 A PI whose proposal for NSF support has been declined will receive information and an explanation of the reason(s) for declination.
 The PI will also receive copies of the reviews that were considered in making the decision.
-If that explanation does not satisfy the PI, he/she may pursue other avenues for having the decision reconsidered.
+If the PI is not satified that the proposal was fairly handled and reasonably reviewed, they may request reconsideration by the cognizant Assistant Director (AD) or Office Head.
 See PAPPG Chapter IV.D, Reconsideration.

 Resubmission